 Divorce is rarely easy and often means a lot of difficult decisions.
 One of the most important decisions is what to do about the house.
-In the midst of the heavy emotionsal and financial turmoil, what you need most is some non-emotional, straightforward, specific information and answers.
+In the midst of the heavy emotional and financial turmoil, what you need most is some non-emotional, straightforward, specific information and answers.
 Once you know how a divorce affects your home, your home loan and taxes, critical decisions are easier.
-Neutral, third party information can help you make logical, rather than emotional, decisions.
+Neutral, third-party information can help you make logical, rather than emotional, decisions.

 Probably the first decision is whether you want to continue living in the house.
 Will the familiar surroundings bring you comfort and emotional security, or unpleasant memories?
 Do you want to minimize change by staying where you are, or sell your home and move to a new place that offers a new start?